19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 - Chill the cake for at least an hour to firm up so that it is easy to slice through.

 Read More About Romantic Restaurants in KL: 6 Romantic Restaurants in KL to Romance Your Partner

-One of the easiest to make on the list, Milo Balls are no-bake recipes that make for a quick treat for kids and adults alike.
-Pre-make these treats and freeze them or place into an air-tight container for future uses.
+One of the easiest to make on the list, Milo Balls are no-bake recipes that make for a quick treat for both kids and adults alike.
+Pre-make these treats and freeze them or place in an air-tight container for future uses.
 These could be left in the fridge for up to five days.
 Bake Play Smile have a video tutorial for those who need a quick visual guide.

 Recipe by Bake Play Smile

 - Crush plain biscuits until they’re fine.
 Using a food processor would speed up the process.